-Sensors such as the dissolved oxygen and turbidity can be field-calibrated.
+Dissolved oxygen sensors can be field-calibrated.
 Update the calibration coefficients for these channels periodically.
 On occasion, you may need to manually enter new coefficients, although this is not recommended for factory-calibrated sensors (for example, T or D) unless instructed by RBR.